CalamityAdam/iot/javascript/projects/ttt_jquery/README.md

 included a script tag in `index.html`.

-Open a new terminal tab or window and run `webpack --watch ./js/main.js -o ./js/bundle.js --mode=developmen`.
+Open a new terminal tab or window and run `webpack --watch ./js/main.js -o ./js/bundle.js --mode=development`.
 The `--watch` flag directs webpack to re-bundle your app whenever you save a bundled file.

 [webpack]: ../../readings/browser-modules.md#webpack